nilsherzig/LLocalSearch/README.md

 ## What it is

-This is a completely locally running search engine using LLM Agents.
+LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress of the agents and the final answer.
 No OpenAI or Google API keys are needed.

 Now with follow-up questions: